Target Grade Level / Age Range:

 Two 45-minute classes

 Students will be able to identify and explain differences between pork production in the past and modern pork production.
+Students will look at genetics and nutrition and how societal demands have affected the pork industry.

 - 14 index cards